Frequently Asked Questions

 I take my anxious, lonely thoughts and share them in this blog.

 And you know what?
 Me being a Unicorn really isn't that special.

-You are a Unicorn too, or at least you've had some Unicorn thoughts.
+You are a Unicorn too.
 You have a unique part of you that is different than the norm.
 The part that you don't like very much.
 Or sometimes you might have Unicorn thoughts.
 Thoughts about how the world could be different than it is.

 3. What's a unicornuate uterus?

 A unicornuate uterus is a congenital uterine anomaly.
 Something went awry during development when I was just a little embryo in my momma’s belly.
 Normal uteruses have two fully developed horns and two fully developed halves.
 In the simplest of terms, I have half a uterus.

 Some important things to know about this uterus:

 It's not ideal.
 Instead of a baby having a two-bedroom apartment with a spacious open floor plan to grow in, my baby would have a small studio apartment with an uncomfortable Murphy bed and cramped galley kitchen.
 Additionally, the blood supply to a unicornuate uterus is usually a little bit funky (technical medical terminology).
 So in my studio apartment, my baby's lighting and plumbing systems may not work perfectly either (sorry, future baby).